liip/blog_liip_ch_posts/2013/mezzanine-cms-hackday.md

 ### The reality

 We then had a look at Mezzanine doc and played a bit with the demo to see what it could offer out of the box.
 The documentation is quite good and the UI sufficiently intuitive that after a little while we could make a first estimation at what is possible from our list with very minimum coding.
 Here is the list updated:
+(/ = ok, x = not ok)

 * (/) editable static page
 * (/) media management (UI not fantastic)